 My husband wanted everything to go smoothly.
 He talked to people about where to go, when different building would be open, how much things would cost, and what documentation we would need.
 I really appreciated his effort to avoid problems.

 So on the day that we planned to accomplish this task, my husband went to the bank to collect the rest of the paperwork that we would need.
 He asked me to have myself and our daughter ready to go when he returned.

 I didn’t even get out of the house before we ran into a problem.
 I had misplaced my driver’s license that need to replace.
 It was required to obtain a new one.
 I looked.
 When my husband returned from the bank, he looked.
 We couldn’t find it.
 We finally decided to go to get my husband documentation updated and see if we could get mine done without my old license.

 On our way, I was pretty disappointed in myself.
 I knew that avoiding problems was one of my husband’s goals, and I (of all people) was the issue.
 I felt like a failure.
 As we were riding in the car, my voice was quit, because the inner dialog was loud.
 My husband asked me what I was thinking.
-We have had numerous conversations about my need to control my negative inner dialog, so I knew that I didn’t want to tell him the truth.
+We have had numerous conversations about my need to control my negative inner dialog, so I knew that I didn’t want to tell him the truth that I was allowing lies to ruin my mood.
 I just sat there.

 In that moment, my husband reminded me that my inner dialog could be controlled.
 I didn’t have to let it control my attitude or the way I treated my husband.
 I get to determine my focus.

 Philippians 4:4-8 says (NET):